March 5-7, 2024

 Your story is the most important to us, because history is about all of us.
 Let us help you tell it safely and in a way you intended.

 No matter how experienced you consider yourself to be, you can always benefit from another perspective and the knowledge gathered from engaging at a different site.
-Our course will cover a wide variety of related topics such as safe handling of firearms, maintenance, storage, creation of ammunition, ATF rules, conservation techniques, drill safety and the experience of live shooting on our Musket Range.
+Our course will cover a wide variety of related topics such as safe handling of firearms, maintenance, storage, creation of ammunition, ATF rules, conservation techniques, creating an S.O.P. document and the experience of live shooting on our Musket Range.